 At the Pacific Brain Tumor Center, we incorporate leading-edge technology such as MRI fiber tractography, functional MRI , surgical navigation and awake craniotomy protocols, with proven surgical experience, to make glioma surgery safer, less invasive and more effective.
 We have a large experience in the comprehensive personalized care of all types of gliomas including low grade astrocytomas, oligodendrogliomas, anaplastic astrocytomas and glioblastomas.

-Our neurosurgeons Drs Kelly & Barkhoudarian, work closely with our neuro-oncologist, Dr. Santosh Kesari, as well as our radiation oncologists and neuropathologists to design the optimal treatment plan that incorporates the latest in radiotherapy techniques and tumor biomarker studies.
+Our neurosurgeons Dr. Achal Singh Achrol and Dr. Daniel Kelly work closely with our neuro-oncologists, Dr. Santosh Kesari and Dr. Jose Carrillo, as well as our radiation oncologists and neuropathologists to design the optimal treatment plan that incorporates the latest in radiotherapy techniques and tumor biomarker studies.
 By using comprehensive tumor histological subtyping and genomic sequencing, we are able to provide a personalized therapeutic approach for each patient.
 Our team can also facilitate participation in clinical trials using novel medical therapies for patients with gliomas.

 Keyhole Brain Tumor